A Guide to R. A. Fisher

 H. F. Inman (1994) Karl Pearson and R. A. Fisher on Statistical Tests: A 1935 Exchange from Nature, American Statistician, 48, 2-11.
 JSTOR

 For more on Pearson see Karl Pearson: A Reader’s Guide.
-2007 is the sesquicentenary of Pearson’s birth and the anniversary will doubtless generate discussion of the relationship between Pearson and Fisher.
+2007 was the sesquicentenary of Pearson’s birth and the anniversary generated this discussion of the relationship between Pearson (errors) and Fisher (advances):

 Fisher and Leonard Darwin see biographical sketch